MattBixley/eri-support-docs/docs/Using_eRI/Running_Jobs_on_eRI/eRI_Slurm_Partitions.md

 its project.
 There are other QoSs which you can select with the `--qos`option:

-### Debug

-Specifying `--qos=debug` will give the job very high priority, but is subject to strict limits: 15 minutes per job, and only 1 job at a time per user.
-Debug jobs may not span more than two nodes.

 ### Interactive

 Specifying `--qos=interactive` will give the job very high priority, but